 Medicare covers seniors and the disabled, whereas Medicaid covers low-income Americans.

 Medicare is a government healthcare program for anyone over the age of 65.
 Certain disabled children and adults with end-stage renal disease may also be eligible for Medicare.
 Medicaid is a government-funded healthcare program for all age groups of low-income Americans.
+You can find the best health insurance companies who offer privet health insurance.

 If they do not offer an employer-sponsored plan, individuals and families can purchase insurance policies directly from commercial health insurance companies or through the Health Insurance Marketplace.
 They do not qualify for either Medicare or Medicaid.
+If you are also looking for some affordable health insurance in Florida you can find it here.

 Why Should You Buy Health Insurance?